 - a threatening, humiliating or abusive act against a person not involving violence or a threat of violence e.g. publishing a person’s information on a website.

-It will be an aggravating factor to the offence, with a maximum penalty of 7 years imprisonment for the offence of unlawful stalking, intimidation, harassment or abuse if a domestic relationship exists between the offender and the stalked person (that is, an intimate personal/family/informal care relationship, as defined in the Domestic & Family Violence Protection Act).
+It is an aggravating factor to the offence, with a maximum penalty of 7 years imprisonment for the offence of unlawful stalking, intimidation, harassment or abuse if a domestic relationship exists between the offender and the stalked person (that is, an intimate personal/family/informal care relationship, as defined in the Domestic & Family Violence Protection Act).

 Definition of Domestic Violence broadened

-These amendments will strengthen the system’s response to coercive control so as to shift from focusing on responding to single incidents of violence to focusing on the pattern of abusive behaviour that occurs over time.
+These amendments strengthen the system’s response to coercive control so as to shift from focusing on responding to single incidents of violence to focusing on the pattern of abusive behaviour that occurs over time.

 Cross Applications for Protection Orders